 Career and technical education as we know it today has its roots in the founding of the United States.
 From the start, a strong knowledge base and skill set for citizens were considered important.
 The following four articles from the old AVA Journal in 1976 show how career and technical education has adapted over time to stay at the forefront of American society.
-You can also learn about the first 100 years of federal investment in CTE with the following timeline, published in 2017 to celebrate the passage of the Smith-Hughes Act a century prior.
+In addition, you can learn about the first century of federal investment in CTE with the following timeline.

 The Awakening, 1776-1826